5.0 Campus Safety and Security5.0 Campus Safety and Security

-The Board directs College administration to appoint a Behavioral Intervention Team (BIT), which will be chaired by the Administrator responsible for oversight of the College’s safety and security.
-The BIT has the following responsibilities:
+The Board directs College administration to appoint a CARE Team, which will be chaired by the Administrator responsible for oversight of the College’s safety and security.
+The CARE Team has the following responsibilities:

 - Provide for the welfare, safety and security of all of students, faculty, and staff.

 - Provide an environment where individuals are free to work and learn unencumbered and uninhibited by threats of intimidation and harm.